Backdoor equity

 What backdoor equity means

-Backdoor equity is the chance to make a strong hand by catching two specific cards on the turn and river.
-Those cards were not direct outs on the flop, so you need a particular sequence across both streets to complete your draw.
-For example, you hold Ah 9h and the flop is Kh 7c 2d.
-You have two hearts in hand and only one heart on the flop, so you don’t yet have the four-card flush draw.
-To make the flush you must see a heart on the turn and another heart on the river - a “runner-runner” or backdoor completion.
-Note on jargon: outs are cards that immediately complete your hand on the next street.
-Semi-bluff means a bet with a drawing hand that can still win if called or improve if it continues.
+Backdoor equity is the chance to make a strong hand by catching two specific cards on the turn and the river.
+Those cards were not direct outs on the flop, so you need both streets to cooperate.
+For example, you hold A♥ 9♥ and the flop is K♥ 7♣ 2♦.
+Two hearts in your hand and one on the flop is not yet a four-card flush draw; to make the flush you need a heart on the turn and another heart on the river.
+That sequence is a “runner-runner” or backdoor completion.

 Counting turn-and-river combinations